-Teachers' union 'not sorry' at Williamson's removal
+Nadhim Zahawi announced as education secretary

 "We can't pretend we are sorry that Gavin Williamson has gone," said teachers' union leader Kevin Courtney.

-But Mr Williamson's departing message highlighted his efforts to raise the status of further education and skills.
+Mr Williamson's departing message said it had been a privilege to serve as education secretary "despite the challenges of the global pandemic".
+And he highlighted his efforts to raise the status of further education and skills.

 "I'm particularly proud of the transformational reforms I've led in Post-16 education: in further education colleges, our skills agenda, apprenticeships and more," tweeted Mr Williamson.

-It still remains unclear whether he will be given another job in the reshuffle.
+Mr Williamson - the first big casualty of the reshuffle - had faced much criticism during the pandemic, with particular problems around last summer's exams, which saw protests and U-turns over how grades were decided.

-Mr Williamson had faced much criticism during the pandemic, with particular problems around last summer's exams, which saw protests and U-turns over how grades were decided.
+"He failed to engage with our suggestions on how to make schools safer during Covid - and thereby kept them closed longer," said Mr Courtney.

-Geoff Barton, leader of the ASCL head teachers' union, said these "missteps" were well known and it would be "ungracious to rehearse them".
+But David Hughes, chief executive of the Association of Colleges, commended Mr Williamson's support for further education, despite the disruption of the pandemic.

 'Culture war'